 Learning how to shoot is only half of what goes into creating an image creating an image.
-Today, virtually all nature and landscape photographs go through some type of processing.
-For beginners, learning how to edit can be intimidating.
+Today, virtually all landscape and nature photographs go through some type of processing.
+For beginner nature photographers, learning how to edit can be intimidating.
 Even selecting the best software suited for your needs can be confusing, let alone learning how to use it properly.
 But an art school diploma isn’t required to start making dramatic improvements to your images.
-Our photographers cover topics for beginners all the way to advanced editing.
-Moreover, the team highlights multiple post-processing softwares, such as Photoshop, Lightroom, ON1 Photo, and many more.
+Our contributing nature photographers cover topics for beginners all the way to advanced editing.
+Moreover, the team highlights multiple post processing softwares, such as Photoshop, Lightroom, ON1 Photo, and many more.

-Advanced users will benefit from advanced post-processing techniques such as dodging and burning, using luminosity masks, focus stacking, multiple exposure blending, perspective blending, creating panoramas and HDR images, as well as editing night photography images.
-Additionally, they explain their post-processing shortcuts, tips, and tricks specific for nature and landscape photography.
+Advanced users will benefit from advanced post processing techniques such as dodging and burning, using luminosity masks, focus stacking, multiple exposure blending, perspective blending, creating panoramas and HDR images, as well as editing night photography images.
+Additionally, they explain their post processing shortcuts, tips, and tricks specific for landscape and nature photography.